History of lesbianism: Medieval and Renaissance

-The canso is the genre in which love poems were written, but it is possible that Maria was not a lover but a "female acquaintance, friend, confidante, or close relative."
-Clearer evidence for lesbian relationships is found in a manuscript from Tegernsee; dating from the 12th century, it contains lesbian love poems which were likely composed at a local monastery for women.
-The quote below, which "seems to presuppose a passionate physical relationship", is from A.'s poem to G.
+The canso is the genre in which love poems were written, but some have argued that it is possible that Maria was not a lover but a "female acquaintance, friend, confidante, or close relative."
+Clearer evidence for lesbian relationships is found in a 12th-century manuscript from Tegernsee.
+It contains lesbian love poems which were likely composed at a local monastery for women.
+The quote below, which "seems to presuppose a passionate physical relationship", is from A's poem to G: